Melbourne - Vineyards, Wine, Native Wildlife & the City

 In the afternoon we went to the Healesville Wildlife Sanctuary which is home to native Australian wildlife.
 Although I've seen kangaroos in zoos in the UK and here in Singapore it was great to see some in their homeland.
 I also got to see platypuses (which were much smaller than I imagined), dingoes, bats, koalas, snakes, lizards and a sleeping wombat.
 I really hoped I might get to see a Tasmanian Devil but they are nocturnal and unfortunately even though the sanctuary has cameras in their den none of them were asleep within range of them.
 That said I was especially pleased I got to see some kangaroos and koalas and the other animals I did see.

 Our hosts actually live on I suppose what you might describe as a bat flight route and every evening at dusk and just after numerous bats fly over their house.
 Whilst at the sanctuary I saw some Flying Foxes (bats) and I understand that these are the bats that fly over their house each evening.
-They were certainly the biggest bats I've ever seen in the wild and as they flew over head they were big enough that you could hear their wings
+They were certainly the biggest bats I've ever seen in the wild and as they flew over head they were big enough that you could hear their wings as they flapped them.

 Dingoes, Koalas & Flinders Street Station